Mobility

 Transit Hub to Provide Regional Connectivity

-The multi-modal Transit Hub near the campus entrance is at the center of UC Merced's transportation network and acts as a nucleus for pedestrian, bicycle and transit activity.
-The hub provides layover space for eight buses and transit rider amenities.
-A bus drop-off area has been provided to the nearby Competitive Athletic Fields.
+The multi-modal Transit Hub near the campus entrance anchors pedestrian, bicycle and transit activity.
+It provides space for eight buses, rider amenities, and a bus drop-off area serving nearby athletic fields.

 More Parking and a New Campus Entrance

-The Project included a new campus entrance and 1,570 new parking spaces distributed on the southern edge of the site, south of the expanded Bellevue Road to create a pedestrian-oriented campus core.
-Access to these surface parking lots are from a new entrance at the intersection of Bellevue Road and Lake Road.
-Charging infrastructure is provided for planned electric vehicle stalls at a minimum equating to 2.5 percent of the total spaces to be added.
+The project includes a new campus entrance and 1,570 parking spaces along the southern edge of the site, supporting a pedestrian-oriented core.
+Access is provided from Bellevue Road and Lake Road.
+Electric vehicle charging infrastructure supports at least 2.5 percent of total spaces.

-The new multimodal entrance at the intersection of Bellevue Road and Lake Road has been designed to accommodate the mobility demands of an expanded campus, includes a traffic signal as well as formal entry signage.
-The intersection opened in Fall 2017 and additional signage and landscaping followed in later stages.
+The new entrance at Bellevue Road and Lake Road includes a traffic signal and formal entry signage.
+It opened in Fall 2017, with additional signage and landscaping completed in later phases.